albertattard/spring-boot-camp/docs/02-data/04-env.md

                      \--- :processTestResources
       ```

-      {% include custom/note.html details="Our <code>integrationTest</code> Gradle task does not depend on the <code>test</code> Gradle task as we can run each of these Gradle tasks independent.
+      {% include custom/note.html details="Our <code>integrationTest</code> Gradle task will not depend on the <code>test</code> Gradle task as we can run each of these Gradle tasks independent.
 With that said, the integration test code, depends on the test code and we can reuse classes that are defined in the tests." %}

    **Why are we creating a second Gradle build file?**